micheal-w-wells/learngit/README.md

-# 3 Commit a change
+# 3 Commit a change or two